Nick Lampson: Political positions

+Abortion

 Lampson generally favored abortion rights but opposed "partial-birth" abortion.
 His position on abortion was that it is a personal matter.

 He voted in favor of a ban on partial birth/late term abortions.

 In 2004, Lampson was one of forty-eight Catholic members of Congress that signed a letter to the cardinal archbishop of Washington, D.C., saying the threats by some bishops to deny communion to politicians who support abortion rights were "deeply hurtful," counterproductive and "miring the Church in partisan politics."

 During his tenure, he averaged a 66% rating by NARAL Pro-Choice America.